Skip to content

 Marlie

 Marlie offers 250 minutes at $49/month with a $0.35/minute overage rate (dropping toward $0.25/minute on higher tiers, up to a $399 plan with 2,000 minutes).
-It is a newer platform focused on the trades, with voice and SMS support.
-Pricing is current as of June 2026.
+It is a newer platform focused on the trades, and is voice-only.
+Pricing is current as of July 2026.

 The 250 included minutes match the most generous count at the $49 tier, and the $0.35 overage is cheaper than Dialzara's $0.48 though still well above Trillet's $0.20.
 Marlie's trades focus means its prompts and call flows are tuned for service businesses (plumbers, HVAC, electricians) rather than general reception, which can be a fit if you operate in those niches.